Next Start

 Welding porosity affects the final product’s durability and the overall success of the project.
 Let’s review some reasons why:

-• Reduced strength: Porosity weakens the welded joint and increases risk of breakage or cracking.
+• Reduced strength: Porosity weakens the welded joint and increases the risk of breakage or cracking.
 The joint becomes weaker as a result, threatening its structural integrity.

 • Heat loss: Welding porosity defects allow heat to escape, causing the welded metal to cool too quickly.
 Future welding attempts will then be less effective and more difficult to perform.